 Prevention and control

-There is no cure for the disease and once a horse develops sweet itch it recurs every summer proving a management nightmare for its owner.
+There is no cure for the disease and once a horse develops sweet itch it recurs every year.

-Prevention and control consist of controlling the horse’s environment and should include:
+Prevention and control consist of controlling the horse’s environment and could include:

 Download our leaflet for further information